Guidelines for advertising in UNI residence halls.

 Groups and organizations are not permitted to solicit within or directly outside of UNI Residence Halls.
 Solicitation includes any activity which primary purpose is the advertisement of or the inducement to purchase or endorse a product, service, proposition or cause.

-Door-to-door selling or soliciting of any kind is prohibited, except by residence governments who have received prior approval from the Residence Life Coordinator (RLC).
+Door-to-door selling or soliciting of any kind is prohibited (this includes sliding information under a resident's door), except by residence governments who have received prior approval from the Residence Life Coordinator (RLC).

 Selling From Your Room